chrisreedbates/a2a-dms/README.md

 **Session-to-session direct messaging for AI coding agents.**

-> **Human note:** Humans can talk to each other, send emails, send messages.
+**Human note**: Humans can talk to each other, send emails, send messages etc.
-> We've figured out lots of ways to communicate; how we talk can be
-> considered part of the human's "social harness".
-That social harness is
-> underdeveloped for agents.
-Most of their interactions are with their own
-> spawned sub-agents or with humans.
-But as agents start to take on real
-> roles, with defined responsibilities and authorities, they need to message
-> *each other*.
-The email part is easy: a markdown file or a GitHub issue an
-> agent checks on a loop.
-What's missing is the way for one agent to say
-> "Hey, did you see my email?"
-That's what A2A DMs solves.
-Any agent, on any
-> harness, can DM any other agent, just like we do with our human colleagues.
+We've figured out lots of ways to communicate.
+How we talk can be considered part of the human's "social harness".
+That social harness is underdevelopped for agents.
+Most of their interactions are with their own spawned sub agents or with the humans.
+However, as agents start to take on certain roles, where they have defined responsibilites and authorities, they may need to message other agents for input.
+The email is easy - that can be an MD file or a GH Issue assigned to an agent that they check on a loop.
+But there's no easy way for one agent to say "Hey, did you see my email?".
+That's what A2A DMs seeks to solve.
+It allows any agent of any harness to DM any other agent, just like we do with our human colleagues.

+***Written by Head of Organizational Engineering***

 In practice: an idle agent is just a terminal waiting for input.
 Nobody can reach it.
 Messages sit unread.
 Work stalls until a human notices.
 One missed